I really like Jeff Bezos’ “Regret Minimisation” Framework. It’s basically this: pick the path that will least likely lead to regret down the line.

 I went through every manufacturer and found a whole lot of unusual motorcycles with cruise control.

-It IS possible to add aftermarket cruise control.
-There’s a range of options, from things that just add friction to the throttle, to systems that plug inline to the throttle.
+It IS possible to add aftermarket cruise control or throttle lock mechanisms.
+There’s a range of options, from things that just add friction to the throttle, to systems that plug in line to the throttle.
+See our guide to throttle locks and cruise control mechanisms here.

 - It’s too powerful for public roads (though at least it can do low speed easily), and